jabelic/January-s-Temperature/README.md

-The average temperature data of January for 10 years is shown by matplotlib.
+Data of average temperature in January for 10 years in Tokyo is shown by matplotlib